How dangerous is Beryllium dust?

-Because of the toll beryllium exposure has on the human body, it’s become a high priority for OSHA to provide accurate safety standards.
-OSHA has their Beryllium Rule that foundries must comply with in order to meet requirements and protect workers.
+Because of the toll beryllium dust exposure has on the human body, it’s become a high priority for OSHA to give correct safety standards.
+OSHA has their Beryllium Rule that foundries must follow to meet requirements and protect workers.

-In order to be in compliance with OSHA’s Beryllium standards, foundry managers must complete the following:
+To be compliant with OSHA’s Beryllium standards, foundry managers must complete the following:

-- Create a written beryllium exposure control plan:
+Create a written beryllium dust exposure control plan:

-- Establish a written exposure control plan that contains:
+1. Establish a written exposure control plan that has:

-- A list of job titles and operational duties reasonably expected to involve airborne exposure or skin contact with beryllium, involve airborne exposure at or above the action level and involve airborne exposure above the TWA, PEL or STEL.
+- A list of job titles and working duties reasonably expected to involve airborne exposure or skin contact with beryllium, involve airborne exposure at or above the action level and involve airborne exposure above the TWA, PEL, or STEL.

-- Specific procedures that minimize cross-contamination of beryllium between surfaces, clothing, materials, equipment and articles within work environments containing beryllium
+- Specific rules that lower cross-contamination of beryllium between surfaces, clothing, materials, equipment, and articles within work environments containing beryllium

-- Specific procedures for keeping surfaces as free as possible of beryllium
+- Specific rules for keeping surfaces as free as possible of beryllium

-- Specific procedures used for minimizing the spread of beryllium from work areas to other locations within or outside the work environment
+- Specific rules used for minimizing the spread of beryllium from work areas to other locations within or outside the work environment

 - A list of required personal protective equipment and clothing

-- Specific procedures for the removal of laundering, storing, repairing, disposing and cleaning of beryllium-contaminated protective clothing and equipment
+- Specific rules for the removal of laundering, storing, repairing, disposing, and cleaning of beryllium-contaminated protective clothing and equipment

-- Review and Evaluate effectiveness of exposure control plan annually and update it as necessary when:
+2. Review and Evaluate the effectiveness of the exposure control plan annually and update it as necessary when:

-- Production processes, materials, equipment, personnel, work practices or control methods change
+- Production processes, materials, equipment, people, work practices, or control methods change

-- Employer is notified of an employee being eligible for medical removal due to established standard, referred for evaluation or shows signs or symptoms of beryllium exposure
+- Notify the employer if an employee is eligible for medical removal due to established standard, referred for evaluation, or shows signs or symptoms of beryllium exposure

-- Employer believes new or additional airborne exposure can or is occurring
+- The employer believes new or added airborne exposure can or is occurring

-- Provide a copy of the written exposure control plan for each employee who is or can reasonably be expected to be exposed to airborne beryllium
+3. Provide a copy of the written exposure control plan for each employee who is or can reasonably be exposed to airborne beryllium

-- Employer must use engineering and work practice controls to reduce and maintain employee airborne exposure to beryllium to or below the PEL and STEL.
+1. Employers must use engineering and work practice controls to cut and maintain employee airborne exposure to beryllium to or below the PEL and STEL.
 Implementing one of the following, you will cut airborne exposure:

 - Material and/or process substitution